Laboratory (Lab) Tests

-VA Laboratory Results (Chemistry/Hematology and Microbiology tests results) are available 36 hours after they have been verified.
-Depending on the type of test, some laboratory results may not be available right away.
+VA Laboratory Results (Chemistry/Hematology and Microbiology tests results) are available 36 hours after laboratory analysis is finalized.
+COVID-19 test results are within 2-7 days.

 VA Pathology Reports (Surgical Pathology, Cytology and Electron Microscopy) are available 36 hours after they have been completed.
 Some studies done at a non-VA facility may not be available or they may not necessarily include an interpretation.

 If you have any questions about your information please visit the Frequently Asked Questions or contact your VA health care team.